RareBreeds/Orbits/manual/docs/index.md

 ![Display](img/display.png)

 ### Out : Output
 A pulse is output when an on-beat (hit) is clocked.

 0-10V Unipolar CV 1ms pulse duration.

+### EOC : Output
+A pulse is output when a new cycle starts.

+There's 3 behaviour options available when right clicking the module:
+ - On Repeat - On the first beat of the new cycle, only if a cycle has been completed.
+ - First - On the first beat of the cycle, even if a cycle hasn't been completed.
+ - Last - On the last beat of the cycle.

+0-10V Unipolar CV 1ms pulse duration.

-### Clk : Input
+### Clk : Input, Rising Edge Sensitive, Schmitt triggered
 A rising edge advances the current beat.
-Schmitt triggered.

-### Sync : Input
+### Sync : Input, Rising Edge Sensitive, Schmitt triggered
 A rising edge resets the current beat to the first beat of the rhythm which is always 12 o'clock on the display.
-Schmitt triggered.

 ### Length : Input
 The number of beats in the rhythm.
 Integer range between 1 to 32 inclusive.